-1. The Education Bill moved, after its HoC REPORT STAGE on 11th May (see appendix 1), to the HoL and received its First Reading on 12.5.2011.
-The Second Reading is now set for 14.6.2011.
-The Bill proposes to remove parts of the current Local Authority (LA) duty to provide careers guidance to young people in schools.
+1. The Education Bill moved, after its House of Commons REPORT STAGE on 11th May (please see appendix 1), to the House of Lords and received its First Reading on 12.5.2011.
+The Second Reading in the HoL is now set for 14.6.2011.

+2. The Bill proposes to remove parts of the current Local Authority (LA) duty to provide careers guidance to young people in schools.
 At present this is delivered by independent professional advisers (employed by the LA or by quality assured organisations the LA contracts with to discharge its duty).
-These professional advisers (often called careers advisers or Connexions personal advisers) currently have the statutory right of access to all publicly-funded schools and regularly go into the school but crucially are not employed by it.
+These professional advisers (often called 'careers advisers' or 'Connexions personal advisers') currently have the statutory right of access to all publicly-funded schools and regularly go into schools but crucially are not employed by the schools, and have important contacts with the labour market.

-2. Under the terms of the Bill, Connexions will effectively be broken up with its current duties to support vulnerable young people and the NEET group being retained by LAs and the Bill proposes a new duty upon all schools to "secure" independent careers advice and guidance for all students age 13-16.
-This new duty upon schools would become the new way in which the Secretary of State would discharge his duty to provide a careers service for young people (under Section 8-10 of the 1973 Employment & Training Act).
+3. Under the terms of the Bill, Connexions will effectively be broken up; its current duties to support vulnerable young people and the NEET group being retained by LAs, and the Bill proposes a new duty upon all schools to "secure" independent careers advice and guidance for all students aged 13-16.
+This duty upon schools would become the new way in which the Secretary of State would discharge his duty to provide a careers service for young people (under Section 8-10 of the 1973 Employment & Training Act).

-3. There are no plans yet to make this a right also for 17/18/19 year olds, which makes little sense with options and choices at this age range every bit if not more complex than at 16 (however in Committee, Ministers promised to consult in the summer on extending this to 17/18 year olds - and this was confirmed in the Paper on Supporting Youth Unemployment published on by the Prime Minister on 12th May).
-Worryingly, there are no plans to quality assure who schools may secure these independent and impartial careers advice and guidance services from, thus poor quality provision in many areas could well happen, with damaging consequences for young people's lives and for the economy.
+4. There are no firm plans yet to make this a right also for 17/18/19 year olds, which makes little sense with options and choices at this age range every bit if not more complex than at 16 (however in Committee in the HoC, Ministers promised to consult in the summer upon extending this to 17/18 year olds - and this was confirmed in the Paper on Supporting Youth Unemployment published on by the Prime Minister on 12th May).

+5. Most worryingly, there are no plans to quality assure who schools may secure these independent and impartial careers advice and guidance services from, thus poor quality provision in many areas could well happen, with damaging consequences for young people's lives and for the economy.
 Regrettably an amendment seeking to secure such quality assurance was defeated at HoC Report Stage & Third Reading.